 What is the difference between a clang (C++, Objective-C, C) module and a Swift module?

 They are different.
-At the end of the build process though, they both need to be linked to your application/ library’s other .o
+At the end of the build process though, they both need to be linked to your application/ library’s other .o and .dylib files for it to run.

 Swift modules